fagan2888/returnsseries/README.md

 ```
 ![plot0](logo/plot0.png "spx.plot_perf(log2=False)")

 *plot_perf* converts the returns to an account curve (a compounding price-index of the returns) and displays it along with summary statistics.
-As you can see from this long-term plot of the S&P500, the compounding of returns makes it hard to read a linear plot of the compounding returns.
+As you can see from this long-term plot of the S&P500, the compounding of returns makes it hard to read a linear plot of compounding returns.

 If you set *log2=True* the plot will show a base-2 logarithm of the account curve.
 The tick labels on the y-axis are relabelled to show that the actual account curve is doubling with every unit increase.
 ```